PolyCatDev/clangd-platformio/README.md

 Since getting the [clangd LSP](https://clangd.llvm.org/) to work with [PlatformIO](https://platformio.org/) can be very finicky, this repo tries to automate that.

 > ⭐ If you find this project useful, consider starring [the original repo](https://github.com/ironlungx/nvim-pio) to help it gain visibility!
+A start for me would also be appreciated (˶ᵔ ᵕ ᵔ˶)

 # How to use